-The Company's current zakat payable relates to management's assessment of the amount of zakat payable on open zakat positions where the liabilities remain to be agreed with the General Authority of Zakat and Tax (GAZT).
+The Company's current zakat payable relates to management's assessment of the amount of zakat payable on open zakat positions where the liabilities remain to be agreed with the Zakat, Tax and Customs Authority (ZATCA).
 Due to the uncertainty associated with such zakat items, it is possible that, on finalization of open zakat assessments at a future date, the final outcome may differ significantly.
-Note 10 describes the status of zakat and tax assessments.
+Note 11 describes the status of zakat and tax assessments.